dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/utility/multi-frame-result-cross-filter-v2.0.0.md

 **Return value**

-Returns a bool value indicating whether result deduplication is enabled for the specific result item type.
+Returns a bool value indicating whether duplicate filter is enabled for the specific result item type.

 ### SetDuplicateForgetTime